spider-rs/spider/spider/README.md

 website.configuration.subdomains = true;
 website.configuration.tld = false;
 website.configuration.delay = 2000; // Defaults to 250 ms
+website.configuration.channel_buffer = 100; // Defaults to 50 - tune this depending on on_link_find_callback
 website.configuration.user_agent = "myapp/version".to_string(); // Defaults to spider/x.y.z, where x.y.z is the library version
 website.on_link_find_callback = |s| { println!("link target: {}", s); s }; // Callback to run on each link find